Evgenii-Prokofev/Evgenii-Prokofev/README.md

    *   ### My Portfolio:
    - [Brain-Games](https:/Evgenii-Prokofev/Brain-Games) - A console game consisting of a set of 5 mathematical problems that the player needs to solve.
    - [Difference-Calculator](https:/Evgenii-Prokofev/Difference-Calculator) - A console utility that compares two files in JSON or YAML format and finds differences between them.
+   - [Page-Analyzer](https:/Evgenii-Prokofev/Page-analyzer) - This is a website written in Flask that analyzes the specified pages for SEO suitability.

 *   ### Badges